-There are scenarios and examples throughout each orkbook to illustrate key points in real workplace settings.
+There are scenarios and examples through out each orkbook to illustrate key points in real workplace settings.
 The ocenarios cover a wide range of employment sectors.
-As you at through our might like to think of similar examples from you.
-When examples we have a section of the control of the
+As you with through ou might like to think of similar examples from you, where we have